Brain Cancer (cont.)

 - The disadvantage is that the therapy has not been proven to work or does not work in everyone.

 - Many people with cancer are eligible for participation in clinical trials.

-- To find out more, ask your health-care provider.
+- To find out more, ask a health-care professional.
 A list of clinical trials is available at the web site of the National Cancer Institute.

 There are many "holistic" and other treatments for brain tumors cited in Internet sites, health magazines, and other publications (for example, Transfer Factor, Cellect, Vitalzym).
 Most of these have no scientific data to reinforce their claims and, when visiting these sites, readers are urged to read the fine print as most say the product(s) are not intended to treat specific diseases.
 Patients should discuss any such substances with their doctors before buying and using these items.
 Some are listed by the FDA as dietary supplements and warn that they have not been proved to be effective or safe.

 Medically Reviewed by a Doctor on 4/10/2015